-I think that even though the islanders saw Replacement Nathan as a way to bring Sam back to the island, they also believe he’s a reincarnation of Nathan.
-They weren’t expecting Nathan’s soul to be sent back to the island so soon to confront them everyday.
-It feels like the punishment that it is.
+I think that even though the islanders saw Replacement Nathan as a way to bring Sam back to the island, they also believe he’s a reincarnation of Nathan and they weren’t expecting Nathan’s soul to be sent back to the island so soon to confront them everyday.
+His presence feels like the punishment that it is.
 Though the boy’s entire extended family should be on the island, he doesn’t seem to have any name of his own or any mother or family.

-Or maybe they stole the island child who looked the most like Sam from his family, the way they stole Jason’s son and murdered him to replace Nathan’s body.
-Any depravity is possible on this island.
+Or maybe the islanders stole the island child who looked the most like Sam from his family, the way they stole Jason’s son and murdered him to replace Nathan’s body.
+Any depravity is possible on Osea.

 Helen asks why Sam thinks they took Nathan.
 Mrs Martin admits that they did kidnap Nathan.
 She tells Helen that the body she and Sam buried was Jason’s son.
 Nathan was supposed to stay with Goltan, the man they hired to kidnap him, for a few weeks.
 When the islanders went to retrieve Nathan, he was dead and had been for days.
 It looked like Nathan tried to escape and Goltan accidentally killed him in the scuffle.
 Mrs Martin says that the islanders are sure that Goltan cursed them.